iobroker-community-adapters/ioBroker.mihome-vacuum/README.md

 `✅` means that the function is supported for the documented model. `—` means that the adapter does not currently provide that function for the model.

+### Requesting support for a new model

+The adapter picks its device library from the first part of the model id, the part before the first dot: `roborock` and `rockrobo` use the Roborock library, `viomi` the Viomi library, `dreame` and `xiaomi` the Dreame/MIOT library.
+A model of one of these families that is not listed above usually works with the same library: basic control, status, battery, consumables and cleaning history are available when the robot uses the standard properties, and properties the robot does not expose stay empty.
+If such a model works for you, open an issue with the model id and firmware version so it can be added to the table.

+If the log shows `Model <id> not supported!
+You can try to setup manually a library in settings.`, the model id starts with a prefix the adapter does not know (for example `ijai` or `xtl`).
+The adapter then creates no states although the instance is running.
+You can force one of the libraries with the **Manager** option in the instance settings; devices that use the MIOT protocol sometimes work with the Dreame library.
+A library of its own for a new vendor needs the MIOT specification of the model (`https://home.miot-spec.com/spec/<model id>`) and someone who owns the device and can test.

+Every request or bug report should contain the model id and firmware (`deviceInfo.model`, `deviceInfo.fw_ver`), the adapter, js-controller and Node.js versions, which states work and which do not, and the debug log around the problem, especially the lines containing
+`Device model detected`, `MIIO request` and `Status update:`.
+For map problems add the value of `auth.status` and the output of
+`npm ls canvas` from the ioBroker directory.
+Remove tokens, login links, cloud sessions and IP addresses before posting.

 ## Disclaimer

 All product and company names, logos, and trademarks mentioned in this project belong to their respective owners.
 Xiaomi, Mi Home, Roborock, Viomi,